henrl/aspnet-core-registration-login-api/README.md

 * To reverse all migrations made to the database, type `dotnet ef migrations 0`.

 ## Running the application
-* In the main project directory (not the solution directory), type `dotnet run`.
+* In the main project directory (not the solution directory), type `dotnet watch run`.
 It is best to run `dotnet build` beforehand to ensure the project compiles successfully.
 The console should give you the URL endpoint to interact with the application e.g. `http://localhost:4000`.
 * Open Postman and make a POST request to `http://localhost:4000/User/register` with payload body:
 ```
 {